TIE Renewal

 Consult your Prórroga Status

 Click “Entrar formulario“.
-If you completely forgot to get a número de expediente, you can still use your NIE, but it’s preferable to have both just in case.
+If you didn’t get a número de expediente, you can still use your NIE.

 Source: 2021-2022 VLC TIE Renewal Guide